Changes following the U.S. Supreme Court legalizing of same-

 - Changing a federal law requires a bill containing the revision to be sponsored by one or more members of Congress.
 It must then be approved by both the House of Representatives and the Senate, and finally be signed into law by the President.
 So, we can expect that any changes in federal law that Trump proposed during the campaign may have to be extensively modified in order to pass successfully through Congress and become law.

-- An indirect way for the President to effect change is by nominating new Justices to the U.S. Supreme Court that match his political philosophy.
+An indirect mechanism by which the President can effect change is by nominating new Justices to the U.S. Supreme Court that match his political philosophy.

 Justices tend to fall into one of two groups:

-- Strict constructionists who interpret the U.S. Constitution and past laws according to the perceived intent of the politicians who wrote and passed the documents, and
+Strict constructionists, a.k.a. originalists, who interpret the U.S. Constitution and past laws according to the perceived original intent of the politicians who wrote and passed the documents -- sometimes centuries ago, and

 Needless to say, decisions by these two groups of Justices tend to be very different.